A refugee giving back

 “As a refugee, I had always realised the importance of networking.
 Like in many places around the world, it’s not what you know but who you know which matters,” she said.

-“So my first job in Australia was at AMES, working two days a week at the Footscray facility helping newly-arrived young people to find educational courses that matched their needs and helping to fill out forms and so on.”
+“So my first job in Australia was at AMES Australia, working two days a week at the Footscray facility helping newly-arrived young people to find educational courses that matched their needs and helping to fill out forms and so on.”

-Melika then moved into full time work with AMES’ newly established Community Division and she was instrumental in setting up ground breaking refugee social enterprises, such as Sorghum Sisters Catering, which still operates out of a Carlton primary school.
+Melika then moved into full time work with AMES Australia's newly established Community Division and she was instrumental in setting up ground breaking refugee social enterprises, such as Sorghum Sisters Catering, which still operates out of a Carlton primary school.

 “I worked as a Senior Coordinator in Settlement and that has led on to all sorts of other things.

-Melika is responsible for AMES Australia’ Community Guides Program, training for staff, orientation for new arrivals and Community Engagement – a program which seeks to link people to their local communities and mitigate issues such as isolation and mental Health and wellbeing.
+Melika is responsible for AMES Australia’s Community Guides program, which helps new arrivals settle into their new community, and the Community Engagement program, which seeks to link people to their local communities and mitigate issues such as isolation and mental health and wellbeing.

 The program to settle Karen-Burmese refugees at Nhill has emerged as a model not only for refugee settlement but also for the revival of struggling rural towns.